By Dave Armstrong (7-28-09)

 If it is God who saves sinners, then who might arise and declare unjust what the Lord of Glory has made anew?
 If it is God who regenerates (1Pet 1:3), if it is God who justifies (Rom 5:1), and if it is the Lord Jesus Christ who keeps His people and decrees that no one (not even one's self) can snatch them out of His hand (John 10:28) then who dares usurp the CLEAR teaching of scripture regarding the perseverance of God's people?
 This doctrine of Rome that supposes one might loose their salvation by some grievous sin or other action is ad hock and divorced from the text of scripture.
 In fact, the concept of the loss of one's salvation after regeneration undermines the effectiveness of the Lord Jesus Christ's atonement.
-Any and all who profess The Name should immediately repent of such nonsense and rest in the assurance of what has been done on Calvary alone.I then provided passages that suggest "the possibility of falling away from faith and justification and salvation" (from the first RSV draft my book, Bible Proofs for Catholic Truths), in three posts (one / two / three).
+Any and all who profess The Name should immediately repent of such nonsense and rest in the assurance of what has been done on Calvary alone.I then provided passages that suggest "the possibility of falling away from faith and justification and salvation" (from the first RSV draft my book, Bible Proofs for Catholic Truths).
 I also noted (at no extra charge):

 (23 July 2009)